equinor/net_to_gross_calculator/app/README.md

     $ python -m pip install -r requirements_dev.txt
     ```

-    If you plan only plan to run Geo:N:G, you can install the basic dependencies instead: `requirements.txt`.
+    If you plan only plan to run it, you can install the basic dependencies instead: `requirements.txt`.

-2. Install Geo:N:G. The `-e` option installs the package in _editable_ mode, meaning that you don't need to reinstall the app when you change the source code:
+2. Install the app.
+The `-e` option installs the package in _editable_ mode, meaning that you don't need to reinstall the app when you change the source code:

     ```
     $ python -m pip install -e .
     ```

-## Running Geo:N:G
+## Running the Net to Gross Calculator

-Geo:N:G is based on [Panel](https://panel.holoviz.org/).
+The Net to Gross Calculator is based on [Panel](https://panel.holoviz.org/).
 You run the app by starting it with `panel serve`:

 ```
 $ python -m panel serve app